RuliaReader/ReswManager/README.md

 You have to make sure file structure in every single lang folder are same.

 If not, create resw files first in Visual Studio and then come back.

+If you want to add a new language, just create that lang folder and copy resw files from some other language as templates then edit them in F-word.